What Every Cat-Owner Should Know About Cat Urine Crystals

 What Are Cat Urine Crystals?

 In high concentrations, however, they’ll bind together to form struvite crystals in cats.
-Still, in small amounts, these crystals in cat urine are nothing to worry about.
+Still, in small amounts, these cat pee crystals are nothing to worry about.

-The real issues arise when they fuse with mucus from the cat’s urinary bladder to create a urinary blockage, or merge as larger and larger crystals that become struvite bladder stones-this is where your careful care and attention becomes vital to your pet's health and safety.
+The real issues arise when they fuse with mucus from the cat’s urinary bladder to create a urinary obstruction, or merge as larger and larger crystals that become struvite bladder stones-this is where your careful care and attention becomes vital to your cat’s health and safety.

 How To Identify Crystals In Cat Urine?

-That's why keeping an eye out for your signs and symptoms of cat crystals in your pet’s urine can help you listen to your cat's needs.
+That’s why keeping an eye out for the signs and symptoms of cat crystals in your pet’s urine can help you listen to your cat’s needs.

 Clinical signs of cat urinary problems include: